kennywall/import-test/_posts/2011-07-16-finally-a-solution-to-my-time-tracking.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/chrometa/chrometa.jpg
 ---
-{% include JB/setup %}<p>Like everyone else, I struggle with keeping track of my time.
+{% include JB/setup %}Like everyone else, I struggle with keeping track of my time.
 What projects did I work on, how much time did I spend researching, reading and writing each day.
 I've used Bascamp, Microsoft Project and even spreadsheets to track time in the past.
 Each solution always starts the same.
 There is a honeymoon period where I keep everything up to date, and it works well.
 Then slowly, but surely I get so busy I cannot carve out the time to keep my project management and time tracking up to date.
 The solution fails.
 The other day I got email introducing me to Chrometa.
 Chrometa is a desktop app + web application that tracks your time without notes or timers.
 It automatically captures and categories what you do for you.
 I install the desktop app which runs in the background.
 It tracks what I do.
 Everything.
 It is a little creepy, but the benefits outweigh my concerns.